Fairfax Academy ranked number one state-funded sixth form in the West Midlands

-Fairfax Academy has been named the top-performing sixth form in Birmingham, after new Department for Education data confirmed the academy’s exceptional A Level progress – with 86% of students securing their first-choice university last year.
+Fairfax Academy has been named the top-performing, state-funded sixth form in the West Midlands, after new Department for Education data confirmed the academy’s exceptional A Level progress.

-The national performance tables, released this week, show that A Level students at Fairfax outperform their peers nationally by achieving, on average, one grade higher in each of their three subjects.
+The national performance tables, released this week, show that A Level students at Fairfax outperform their peers by achieving, on average, one grade higher in each of their three subjects.

 This outstanding progress places Fairfax: